thomasmarsh/nego/QUESTIONS.md

 ### Are connections between pieces orthogonally adjacencies?

 We surmise so based on limited examples of play.
-In the following position, the white koubaku piece at A7 would be alive.
+In the following position, the white kunoji piece at A7 would be alive.

 ````